SOFTS-Raw sugar futures slip; cocoa, coffee also down

 COFFEE

-* Coffee exports from Vietnam are estimated to have decreased 7.3% in the first nine months of 2023 from a year earlier to 1.27 million tonnes, equivalent to 21.6 million 60 kg (130 pound) bags, the General Statistics Office said on Friday.
+* Coffee exports from Vietnam are estimated to have decreased 7.3% in the first nine months of 2023 from a year earlier to 1.27 million metric tons, equivalent to 21.6 million 60 kg (130 pound) bags, the General Statistics Office said on Friday.

 ((nigel.hunt@thomsonreuters.com; +44 (0) 7990 561421; Reuters Messaging: nigel.hunt.thomsonreuters.com@reuters.net ))